Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The request **MUST** be authorized if the access token meets the following conditions:

-- The Peer ID in the X.509 certificate used by the connecting Outway matches the value of the field `ServiceConnectionGrant.Outway.PeerID`.
+- The Peer ID in the X.509 certificate used by the connecting Outway matches the value of the field `grant.data.outway.peer_id`.
-- The Public Key Fingerprint of the Public Key used by the connecting Outway matches a value of the field `ServiceConnectionGrant.Outway.publicKeyFingerprints`.
+- The Public Key Fingerprint of the Public Key used by the connecting Outway matches a value of the field `grant.data.outway.public_key_fingerprints`.
 - The access token is signed by the same Peer that owns Inway.
 - The access token is used by an Outway that uses the X.509 certificate to which the access token is bound.
 This is verified by applying the JWT Certificate Thumbprint Confirmation Method specified in [@!RFC8705,section 3.1].
 - The Service specified in the access token is known to the Inway.